Sexual Misconduct Policy

 You will be asked to provide a statement to the investigating campus police

-officer and an assistant or associate director of student life.
+officer and an assistant or associate director of Residence Life & Housing.
 It is important to give as

 much information as possible as your statement will serve as the basis for further